180,000 acres of the Central Valley are covered with it. $2 billion dollars a year is made from it.

 Depending on the type of Orange, below freezing temperatures can destroy a crop.
 Using irrigation and heating fans can save the fruit, but each fan costs about $30 per hour to run.

-With over 16,000 of those fans running in the valley, the cost balloons to over half a million dollars an hour.
+With over 16,000 of those fans running in the valley, the cost balloons to over half a million dollars.

 Still, citrus growers might say they got off easy this year.
-2011 had about twice as many frost nights than this season to date.
+In 2011, they were forced to use heating techniques twice as many times as they have this season to date.